propilideno/balias/README.md

-# Balias - Daily task automation with Bash Aliases
+# Daily task automation with bash functions and aliases
-Daily-Use Bash Alias Collection
+Stop loosing time with daily tasks overhead, automate it with bash functions and aliases.